chilledornaments/go-k8s-b64/README.md

 I use `envsubst` for injecting Kubernetes secrets when `kubectl apply`ing.

-The `base64` command adds a newline (on my Pop_OS!
-20.04 machine, at least), which breaks secrets.
+`echo` adds a newline by default and I always forget the `-n` argument, which ends up breaking secrets.
 This tool does not add a newline.

 ## Usage